Reza Rejaie is currently a Professor at the

 the Politecnico di Torino, and

-Reza's research in the area of network measurement, congestion control, multimedia networking, P2P networking
+Reza's research in the area of network measurement, cybersecurity, congestion control, multimedia networking, P2P networking

 and social computing have been